Reviews You Can Rely On

 What About Safety?

 While a scooter might not seem like the most dangerous piece of equipment, numerous studies have shown a recent rise in electric scooter-related injuries, often requiring surgical intervention.
+While there are no exact numbers, electric scooters are likely twice as likely to result in injury as the same trip on an electric bike.
 The most at-risk population is the younger college crowd, but all riders should take responsible measures to prevent injuries.
 At the top of the list - wear a helmet!
-This seems obvious, but it's not uncommon to see tourists zipping around the city on rental scooters without a helmet or, worse, riding with two people on the same scooter.
+This seems obvious, but it's not uncommon to see tourists zipping around the city on rental scooters without a helmet or riding with two people on the same scooter.
 Some other good measures are to check your local regulations for age requirements and speed limits, avoid potholes and rain, and ensure your scooter's battery is UL-certified.
 Battery fires have become such a concern in New York City that the city recently implemented Charge Safe policies.
-The biggest takeaways - make sure someone is present when charging and unplug as soon as the battery is full.
+The biggest takeaway is to ensure someone is present when charging and unplug as soon as the battery is full.

 For city commuters, blinkers are a nice (although not entirely necessary) perk to improve rider visibility.
 Additional specs you may be interested in are brake lights, headlights, deck lights, and a bell.